Email that paved my path

 and goes on ...

-after many google searches, I discovered that there is something called web 2.0 innovation labs in TCS and its part of TCS Research and Development.
-There is an internal portal called "Just Ask" just for TCS'ers to find answers for some mysterious questions.
-Surprisingly it was also maintained by web 2.0 innovation labs, which is an whole other story.
+after many google searches, I discovered that there is something called web 2.0 innovation labs in TCS and it's part of TCS Research and Development.
+There is an internal portal called "Just Ask" just for TCS'ers to find answers to some mysterious questions.
+Surprisingly it was also maintained by web 2.0 innovation labs, which is a whole other story.
 I started searching again

 "How hard is to get into web2.0 innovation labs ?"